vinibiavatti1/PythonStyleGuide/README.md

 ## Documentation

-In Python we have three types of comments that can be used into Python code: inline Comments, multiline comments and docstrings.
+In Python we have three types of comments that can be used into Python code: inline Comments, multiple line comments and docstrings.
 We use these comments to document the code for more readability, or to help the developers about some complex routine.

 ### Inline Comments

-* Use one space after the "number sign"
+* Use one space after the `#` (number sign)
 * After expressions, use two spaces to separate the code and the comment
 * Never exceed the 79 line length
 * If the line length will be exceeded, create other inline comment below